-The department is organized with the following objectives in view:
+The Chemistry program is organized with the following objectives in view:

 - to increase the general cultural background of all students;

 - to prepare chemistry majors for graduate study, industrial work, or positions with professional ratings in government service;

 - to provide the basic training for professional studies in medicine, dentistry, engineering, pharmacy, and other professional fields; and

 - to prepare high school teachers of chemistry.